-Because petrale sole was overfished, managers placed limits on the amount that could be incidentally caught while targeting other groundfish.
-These bycatch limits significantly limited catch of abundant groundfish such as Dover sole and English sole.
+Because petrale sole was overfished off the West Coast, managers placed limits on the amount that could be incidentally caught while targeting other groundfish.
+These bycatch limits significantly reduced catch of abundant groundfish such as Dover sole and English sole.
 However, due to above-average petrale sole reproduction and survival rates in the past few years, as well as overall productivity of flatfish stocks, managers slightly increased petrale sole bycatch limits for 2012.
-Furthermore, petrale sole populations are on target to be declared no longer overfished and rebuilt in 2013.
-As a result, current 2012 catch limits could be more than doubled by the 2013 - 2014 management cycle and fishing season.
+As a result, current catch limits have more than doubled for the 2013–2014 management cycle and fishing season.
 The successful rebuilding of the petrale resource should have a positive effect on catch of other groundfish.

 - Ocean perch